Fermionic Love of Black Holes in General Relativity

-Finally, the vanishing of bosonic Love numbers in General Relativity is also tied to classical no-hair theorems, implying that a black hole cannot sustain static bosonic hair decaying at infinity~\cite{Bekenstein:1971hc,Bekenstein:1972ky,Hui:2021vcv}.
-Our results highlight the distinctive role of fermions in potentially circumventing these theorems~\cite{Gervalle:2024yxj,Gervalle:2025awa}, and open new directions to probe the interplay between fundamental fields, black-hole structure, and strong-gravity phenomenology.
+Finally, the vanishing of bosonic Love numbers in General Relativity is also tied to classical no-hair theorems, implying that a black hole cannot sustain static bosonic hair decaying at infinity~\cite{Bekenstein:1971hc,*Bekenstein:1972ky,Hui:2021vcv}.
+Our results highlight the distinctive role of fermions in potentially circumventing these theorems~\cite{Gervalle:2024yxj,*Gervalle:2025awa}, and open new directions to probe the interplay between fundamental fields, black-hole structure, and strong-gravity phenomenology.
+For example, the nonzero fermionic response indicates that the lowest mode at $\ell=|s|$ corresponds to a static, normalizable mode (see~\ref{psi_4_intermediate}), i.e. a fermionic hair.
+In particular, for spin-$\tfrac{1}{2}$, we find that the four-spinor does not diverge at infinity while remaining nontrivial at the horizon for $\ell=\tfrac{1}{2}$.
+The existence of such a mode could have been anticipated from supersymmetric theories of gravity: since General Relativity can be embedded into four-dimensional supergravity, the fermionic superpartners of the bosonic (spin-$1$ and spin-$2$) fields defining the Kerr–Newman solution guarantee the existence of a spin-$\frac{1}{2}$ and spin-$\frac{3}{2}$ normalizable perturbation at the lowest value of $\ell$ in Kerr–Newman.
+An open question raised by our work is whether nontrivial fermionic hair can also be constructed for the full tower of $\ell$ values for which the response is nonzero, and whether they survive at the nonlinear level.

-{\bf Acknowledgments.} The research of S.C. is supported by MATRICS (MTR/2023/000049) and Core Research Grants (CRG/2023/000934) from SERB, ANRF, Government of India.
+{\bf Acknowledgments.} We thank Miguel Correia, Gerardo Garcia Moreno, and Samir Mathur for interesting comments.
+The research of S.C. is supported by MATRICS (MTR/2023/000049) and Core Research Grants (CRG/2023/000934) from SERB, ANRF, Government of India.
 P.H. is supported by the Department of Physics at The Ohio State University.
 P.P. is partially supported by the MUR FIS2 Advanced Grant ET-NOW (CUP:~B53C25001080001) and by the INFN TEONGRAV initiative.